engrit-illinois/Audit-StaleADComputersInOU/README.md

 ### Installation:

-1. Download this script.
+1. Download `Audit-StaleADComputersInOU.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Audit-StaleADComputersInOU\Audit-StaleADComputersInOU.psm1`.
-2. Place it in a local folder, such as `C:\Scripts`.
-3. Import the script as a module: `PS> Import-Module c:\path\to\Audit-StaleADComputersInOU.psm1 [-Force]`.
-4. Run the module as a regular cmdlet using the provided example syntax as a guide.
+2. Run it using the provided example syntax as a guide.

 ### Permissions: